 Step 1: List your Social-Media Activities

-For the most part, if you are a start-up, your first step towards social media marketing would be making a Facebook page or LinkedIn page of your company and later with activities like advertising.
-So, creating a list of all these activities and the corresponding data (if any) that you collect should be quite simple.
+If you are a start-up, your first step towards social media marketing would be making a Facebook page or LinkedIn page of your company and later with activities like advertising.
+So, creating a list of all these activities and the corresponding data (if any) that you collect should be quite straightforward.

 Step 2: Justifying These Activities